Metro USA Sports: Summer 3 on 3 Training & Comp

 There are a lot of benefits to play that’s outside the standard five on five game.
 Let’s look at some of the benefits of combining a “3 on 3 matchup” .

-5 weeks of 3 on 3 basketball starting late spring.
-Attend 4 and pick a vacation week.
+One Month of 3 on 3 basketball starting late spring.
+Pick a vacation week from 8 sessions.

 Players Get to Handle the Ball More